“What race were the ancient Greeks and Romans?”

 We might first point out that some of these people never actually existed (like Achilles), and that for those who did (like Commodus), we have no independent way of verifying whether the accounts are accurate or not, but this is not the real problem.
 Achilles may not have been a living person, but it seems clear that the oral tradition about him intended the audience to understand him as being fair haired.
 Herodian’s description of Commodus may be exaggerated (with the lightning eyes and the holy light in the hair), but he was clearly writing to an audience that was prepared to accept the idea of a blond Roman.

 We can also point out that hair color is not a perfect proxy for race.
-Yellow-red hair and pale skin do often go together, but it is perfectly possible to have either one without the other.
+Yellow-red hair and pale skin do often go together, but it is entirely possible to have either one without the other.
 Still, statistically speaking, any human population with a significant number of blonds in it is almost certain to also have a significant number of people in it we would call white.
 The problems with the hair argument are deeper.

 Imagine, if you will, that some future student asks some future historian: “What race were the people of the United States in the twentieth century?”